Caroline Currid: Gaelic games

 Currid began her involvement as a performance coach at inter-county level within the GAA by approaching the then Tyrone manager Mickey Harte in 2007; he agreed and Currid was brought aboard.

 Thus began a run that would lead to Currid working with four different All-Ireland winning teams in the Gaelic games of football and hurling.
 First, there was the Tyrone county football team that won an All-Ireland Senior Football Championship (SFC) in 2008.
 Then came the Tipperary county hurling team that won an All-Ireland Senior Hurling Championship (SHC) in 2010.
 This was quickly followed by the Dublin county football team that won an All-Ireland SFC in 2011.
 The fourth All-Ireland winning team which Curried worked with was the Limerick county hurling team that won an All-Ireland SHC in 2018.
 The Tyrone team overcame a Kerry team that was favourite to achieve a three-in-a-row run of titles, the Tipperary hurling team had not won a senior All-Ireland for nine years, the Dublin football team had not won a senior All-Ireland for sixteen years, while the Limerick hurling team had not won a senior All-Ireland for forty-five years.
 The Tipperary and Dublin All-Ireland victories came in the second year of her involvement with the teams.

 Currid was often singled out for praise by members of the management team during Limerick's run to the 2018 All-Ireland SHC.
 When the Limerick hurling team bridged a forty-five year gap to win the senior All-Ireland SHC title, team captain Declan Hannon directly referred to Currid in his victory speech after the final, saying: "She has just been phenomenal with us for the last two years.
 She has always been there for us, always there to keep us up and pick us up when we are down.
 She's after inheriting 36 new babies!"
 Match analyst Liam Sheedy, whose Tipperary hurling team had been assisted by Currid to an All-Ireland SHC title eight years previously also said: "She deserves massive credit, that is four times now!
 Tyrone, Dublin, ourselves and Limerick.
 I do think the Limerick teams over the years didn't have the inner belief but they went behind to Kilkenny, went behind to Cork.
 There is no doubt about it, she has worked on their inner strengths.
 Their mindset today was 'we are coming up here to play!'"
 Four years later, Currid sat between Declan Hannon (captain) and John Kiely (manager) to be interviewed by Joanne Cantwell on television after Limerick completed a run of three consecutive All-Ireland SHC titles.

+After two years away, during which time she was involved with Maigh Cuilinn's successful bid for the Galway SFC title, as well as her rugby commitments (see below), Currid's return to the Limerick senior hurling team was announced in November 2025.